rotarydialer/davies/README.md

 in this tool, we do consider this project to be an experiment in making databases more adaptable.
 Davies' thoughts on this resonate with us.

+Oh, and the phrase is totally not a backronym. 😇